realAbitbol/forsenKKona/README.md

 ## Ideas for future updates (might or might not be implemented)

 - [x] ~~username color changer after each message~~
+- [ ] Refactor into objects and modules
 - [ ] Use toad-scheduler (or a simpler alternative) instead of using timeouts
 - [ ] Implement perfect farming
 - [ ] Implement even more perfect farming by reading the bot replies